GeoMOER/moer-base-python/docs/units/_unit10/unit10-01_variables.md

    - Age (as string)

 2. Use slicing to:
-   - Extract the first 3 letters of your first name.
+   - Extract the first 3 letters of the first name.
-   - Extract the last 2 letters of your last name.
+   - Extract the last 2 letters of the last name.
-   - Extract the first 5 characters of your address.
+   - Extract the first 5 characters of the address.
-   - Extract the last 3 characters of your city.
+   - Extract the last 3 characters of the city.
-   - Extract only the first digit of your age string.
+   - Extract only the first digit of the age string.
-   - Print all characters of your first name **except the last one** using `[:-1]` and explain what this slicing does.
+   - Print all characters of the first name **except the last one** using `[:-1]` and explain what this slicing does.
-   - Replace the first letter of your last name by concatenating slices (e.g., change "Klein" to "Blein").
+   - Replace the first letter of the last name by concatenating slices (e.g., change "Klein" to "Blein").
-   - Create a new string from your city where the middle part is removed using slicing.
+   - Create a new string from the city where the middle part is removed using slicing.

 3. Use `print()` to show the results with labels.
 All outputs should be clearly formatted.

-### 🎯 Goal:
-- Understand how slicing works in Python strings.
-- Use slicing creatively to modify or extract parts of strings.
-- Prepare for similar operations later with Python lists.
+👉 Make sure to test your code with different inputs and see how slicing behaves.

 ---

+## 9. Exercise

-## 9. Converting Data Types in Python
+### Converting Data Types in Python

+**Write your solution as a Python code.**

 You are developing a program for managing bakery orders.
 Simulate user input by defining all inputs as strings: